PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 CONFIG mode:
 - Row 1 & 2 - set MIDI channel 1 to 16 for selected track
-- Row 4 - set selected tracks mode: Trigger/Gate, CC, NOTE, or ARP (buttons 1 - 4)
+- Row 4 - set selected tracks mode: Trigger/Gate, CC, NOTE, or ARP (buttons 1 - 4, ARP for trk 5 thru 8 only)
 - Row 4 - set v/oct (white) & hz/v (purple) when in NOTE or CC mode with button 8.

 Analog gates are sent in all modes.
 Analog CV is sent only for track 7 & 8 when in CC or NOTE mode.